CY83R-3X71NC710N/CY83R-3X71NC710N.github.io/README.md

 This exports your Remnote as a .md with the correct categories to show up on the website.
 This also imports a tome.app pdf into the website.

+Doing this normally would be a fairly complicated setup especially with the generative aspect to some of the literature.

 # Todo
 Create scripts & update theme and favicon add gussian blur aswell as programming background.
 Give a red and black theme